-With a commitment to the whole child and guided by the Jewish values of integrity, justice, intellectual curiosity, and compassion, Heschel Day School started as a grassroots operation scattered amongst campuses at four different synagogues throughout the Valley.
+With a commitment to the whole child and guided by the Jewish values of integrity, justice, intellectual curiosity, and compassion, Heschel started as a grassroots operation scattered among campuses at different synagogues throughout the Valley.
 Within a short time, the school began to gain recognition for its outstanding educational program developed under the leadership of its founding principal, Shirley Levine.
 In 1979, Abraham Joshua Heschel Day School’s three acre campus was permanently established in Northridge - the evidence of the dedicated work of parents and faculty.

 Following Shirley Levine’s retirement in 2003, Betty Winn served as Head of School for a decade, and was followed by Larry Kligman ('85), Heschel's current Head of School.
 Larry has spent over four decades at Heschel.
 He began first as a student and then had the role of teacher and coach before becoming an administrator.
 His leadership and vision have brought academic innovation, investments in faculty and staff opportunities and development, and the cultivation and elevation of Heschel's community celebrations and events to serve as a Jewish home for our families.